barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 behave correctly even in case of a panic, whether or not a user relies on it or not.

-When the function `f` panics at some point during the loop there are three things we need to make sure [^forum-drop]: Firstly, need to call the destructors of all elements that have been transformed to type `U`.
+When the function `f` panics at some point during the loop there are three things we need to make sure [^forum-drop]: Firstly, we need to call the destructors of all elements that have been transformed to type `U`.
 Secondly, we need to call the destructors of all the remaining elements of type `T` and thirdly we need to deallocate the storage of the vector to prevent a memory leak [^memleak].
 One solution to do